 Learning to Read and Write

 The sun is setting on the bay as I drive down the highway.
-On my right, I see the residents carrying their fishing gears and surfboards, disappear into the overpasses from their houses into the beach.
-The damp smell of the sea weed, and fish hit me, and the summer breeze hits my face.
+On my right, I see the residents carrying their fishing gear and surfboards, disappear into the overpasses from their houses into the beach.
+The damp smell of the sea weed and fish hit me, and the summer breeze hits my face.

 The highway slowly caves into a regular avenue, and the shop-shacks pop-up on both sides.
 Ahead I see the top of my destination, the Montauk Lighthouse, the edge of Long Island.
-I drive up into it as the last tourists leave.
+I drive up to it as the last tourists leave.
 I park my car in a corner.

 As I exit and lock the car, an elderly slowly walks up to me.
 Jimmy is in his sixties, wearing rimmed glasses and a bucket hat.
 He smiles and waves at me, “How’s it going there?
 Back to paying respects, eh?”

-“You already know Jimmy.”
-I replied as I took some things from my Jeep.
+“You already know Jimmy,” I replied as I took some things from my Jeep.
 A bouquet.
 And a book titled “The History of Montauk”

 Seven years ago, my family migrated to this small town from the Middle East.
 I don’t remember much from my time there, but I remember it was very hot.
 And because of the heat, I didn’t go out much, but I preferred staying home and doing my homework.
 I used to read a lot too, and I could owe my grades to that.